Working with a Real Estate Licensee

-It’s always a good idea to use a licensed real estate professional in your home search.
-When you interview real estate professionals you’re considering hiring, these are the kind of questions you should ask them:
+It’s always a good idea to use a licensed real estate licensee in your home search.
+When you interview real estate licensees you’re considering hiring, these are the kind of questions you should ask them:

 - how long have you been in the business?

-- do you have a job other than as a real estate professional?
+- do you have a job other than as a real estate licensee?

 - how many buyers did you represent last year?